Emad-H/Physical-Verification-using-SKY130/README.md

 ![5c comp2](Day5/5-60.png)

 Here, there is one pin mismatch at the start of the list, followed by a few mismatches at the end.
 Let us fix the first mismatch.
-In this case io_analog[4] is mimsatched in the schematic, so lets open Xschem and search for it.
+In this case io_analog[4] is mismatched in the schematic, so lets open Xschem and search for it.

 ![5c xsch](Day5/5-61.png)